Huntsworth returns to profit in H1 as Grayling is back in black

 Huntsworth Health

-Huntsworth said the division’s growth was driven by its largest agencies; like-for-like revenue at full service digital consumer shop Evoke Health and medical communications and market access agency Apothecom rose 26.4 per cent and 15.3 per cent respectively.
+Huntsworth said the division’s growth was driven by its largest agencies; like-for-like revenue at full-service digital consumer shop Evoke Health and medical communications and market access agency Apothecom rose 26.4 per cent and 15.3 per cent respectively.

 Profit margins across the division were in line with 2016, at 19.2 per cent, despite continued investments.